metayeti/YABS.js/README.md

 ## Dependencies

 - [uglify-js](https://www.npmjs.com/package/uglify-js) ( install with "npm -g install uglify-js" )
-- [preprocessor.js](https://www.npmjs.com/package/preprocessor) ( install with "npm -g install preprocessor" )
+- [metascript](https://www.npmjs.com/package/metascript) ( install with "npm -g install metascript" )

-The preprocessor package is only needed if the build leverages the preprocessor in some way.
+Metascript package is only needed if the build leverages the preprocessor in some way.

 ## How it works